-A collective commited for the liberation of Armenian state hostages interned in Azerbaijan !
+A collective committed for the liberation of Armenian state hostages interned in Azerbaijan !

 Last news: